stephanstan/kaizen/README.md

 # kaizen

-From the Japanese word Kaizen meaning continious improvement
+From the Japanese word Kaizen meaning continuous improvement